WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - After **enabling** versioning, it **cannot be disabled**, only **suspended**

 - Remember that with versioning your previous versions persists on the bucket.
-This can lead to exponential growth of size when editing big files.
+This **can lead to exponential growth of size when editing big files**.

 - When an object is deleted, **bucket may seem empty** but that's not the case.
 You just placed a _delete marker_ on that object (thus creating a new version).
 Your **previous versions are still there!, you can view them within versions tab!**.

 - You can restore your deleted objects by **deleting a delete marker**.
 This property makes it so that **whenever someone mentions the idea of _soft deletes_ you should think of _delete markers_**.

 - **The act of deleting the _delete marker_ (OR ANY PARTICULAR VERSION) is not replicated!**.
 But the **_delete markers_ can be replicated.
 It all depends on the replication settings**.
   Use [this documentation page](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-what-is-isnot-replicated.html) to guide you.